RosterElf Logo

 EOFY: reporting and record checks

 End of financial year triggers various reporting requirements.
 Use this period to also verify employee records are complete and accurate.
-Address any gaps before the new financial year begins.
+Address any gaps before the new financial year begins — our guide to HR record retention rules covers what to keep and for how long.

 HR team planning session with documents and calendar